htetmyatthar/6006/part5/C/Bellman-Ford/README.md

 # Introduction

-This is a section for finding weighted shortest path in a DAG.
+This is a section for finding weighted shortest path in a general graph that doesn't contains negative weight cycles.

 ![bellman ford test graph photo](./Bellman_Ford_test_graph.png)